ankschoubey/blog/src/content/post/philosophy/psychology/psychology-concepts.md

 Whatever you are struggling with search YouTube for it.
 My only suggestion would be to listen to psychologists.

-Also, a good mental model is: If you know about a problem and solution for multiple years but haven't fixed the problem, then you likely don't know the problem or the solution.
+Also, a good mental model is: **If you know about a problem and solution for multiple years but haven't fixed the problem, then you likely don't know the problem or the solution**.
 You need to seek to understand the problem from a completely new POV that you don't know and try out a solution that you don't know.

 In the past, I have searched for